thinkingboxmedia/tb-web-audio/README.md

 ### setFreqDataLength(length)
 Sets length of the Uint8Array that contains byte frequency data of the audio.
 * `length` (number) - length of the array.
 Its value must be between 1 and 1024.
-The length is set to default of 1024.
+The length is set to 1024 as a default.

 ## Tips and tricks
 * The module uses MediaBufferSourceNode to cover as many browsers as possible.
 There is also MediaElementSourceNode, but it is supported in less browsers.